THE NEW CALIPHATE (ISIS-IS)

 This session will bring three experts together to discuss the historical origins of ISIS, its relations with Al Qaeda, its current military strengths and financial resources, and its battlefield successes.
 They will analyze the nature, mode of operation, and ultimate goals of ISIS, its resources and bases of support, and the challenges it poses to existing regimes in the region.
 The group will also analyze the movement’s ability to gain popular support, particularly in Sunni areas, as well as its stated objectives in the Arab Middle East (and beyond).
 Attention will also be given to what the rise of ISIS/IS means for the Kurds (significant shift to separate nation?), Israel, and the West.
 Finally, they will address the question of what the region would like under an ISIS Khalifa regime

-Larry Martines is a retired law-enforcement executive and a former member of the RAND Corporation’s center dealing with international terrorism.
-He is also the former director of Homeland Security in Nevada and has served as a contractor for the CIA Special Activities Division.
+Larry Martines is a retired LE executive and CIA contractor who was involved in both domestic and international counter terrorism investigations.
+He was also a member of a RAND Corporation think tank on International Terrorism and has been published in several CT journals and professional LE magazines.
 Syrian-born Dr. Jandali received his Ph.D. from the University of Wisconsin and taught at both UNR and Wisconsin.
 More recently, he has spent many years in the restaurant and entertainment business.
 Col./Dr. Richard Hobbs is a retired combat infantry officer, professor, and businessman.
 He has worked, taught, and written in the international arena for over fifty-five years, including assignments at the Pentagon, the State Department, and in global operations in the private sector.

 Please join us for what will be a very interesting discussion.
 A full breakfast will be served ($15 Members, $25 Non-Members, and $10 for students with ID and military personnel in uniform; free for WWII veterans).
 We recommend that you arrive by 8:30 to enjoy some breakfast, coffee and conversation.